 On July 29, 2019, the Mianyang Intermediate People’s Court sentenced Huang to 12 years in prison on charges of "deliberately leaking state secrets," and "illegally providing state secrets to foreign countries," according to a statement published on the court’s website.

-In September 2020, CPJ repeatedly called the Bazhong Prison for comment, but no one answered.
+In September 2021, CPJ called and emailed Bazhong Prison for comment, but no one answered.